 - has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions.’
 (Code of Practice, 2015)

-All IEPs, following a review and/or interventions leading to progress or diagnosis, will be reviewed and amended.
+Student Support Plans, following a review and/or interventions leading to progress or diagnosis, will be reviewed and amended.

-Student progress toward targets and improvements in attainment will be reviewed at and consideration given to the need for a student to remain at the same stage on the register; or indeed if they need to remain on the SEN register.
+Student progress toward targets and improvements in attainment will be reviewed at and consideration given to the need for a student to remain at the same stage on the register; or indeed if they need to remain on the SEN/D register.
 Any such decision will be made only in consultation with parents/carers, the student and other relevant professionals.

 Learning support is provided for students in various ways: